Introduction

 opendkim-genkey -D /etc/opendkim/keys/example.com -d example.com -s key1

-And for each email domain I have the following records in DNS:
+And for each email domain I have these DNS records:

 TypeNameValue